jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 ![CreateResource](img/CreateResource.jpg)
 3. In the **Search** field, type **data science**.
 From the list of matching results, click **Data Science Virtual Machine - Windows 2012**.
 ![FindDSVM-win](img/FindDSVM-win.jpg)
-4. Take a few moments to read the description of the DSVM for Linux (Ubuntu), and then click **Create**.
+4. Take a few moments to read the description of the DSVM, and then click **Create**.

 5. In the **Name** field, enter a name for your VM; for example, **MyDSVM**.